OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 When you run debug, it halts at the top of the main function.
 You are in the debugger.

 You can also run on the target, and the code will execute and results show up in the console.
-On the target, your executable file should be in `/mnt/sd-mmcblk0p1`.
+On the target, your executable file should be on the target at a place like `/mnt/sd-mmcblk0p1`.